Borders of the Roman Empire

-The limes
+Limes

 The word limes is sometimes used by modern scholars to denote the frontier of the Roman Empire but was not used by the Romans as such.
 After the third century it was an administrative term, indicating a military district, commanded by a dux limitis.

 The Latin noun limes had a number of different meanings: a path or balk marking off the boundaries of fields; a boundary line or marker; any road or path; any channel, such as a stream channel; or any distinction or difference between two things.

 In Britannia the Empire built two walls one behind the other; for Mauretania there was a single wall with forts on both sides of it.
 In other places, such as Syria and Arabia Petraea, there was no continuous wall; instead there was a net of border settlements and forts occupied by the Roman army.
 In Dacia, the limes between the Black Sea and the Danube were a mix of the latter and the wall defenses: the Limes Moesiae was the conjunction of two, and sometimes three, lines of vallum, with a Great Camp and many minor camps spread through the fortifications.

 The northern borders

 In continental Europe, the borders were generally well defined, usually following the courses of major rivers such as the Rhine and the Danube.
 Nevertheless, those were not always the final border lines; the province of Dacia, modern Romania, was completely on the far side of the Danube, and the province of Germania Magna, which must not be confused with Germania Inferior and Germania Superior, was the land between the Rhine, the Danube and the Elbe (Although this province was lost three years after its creation as a result of the Battle of Teutoburg Forest).

 In Great Britain both Hadrian and Antoninus Pius built defences to protect the province of Britannia from the Caledonians.
-Hadrian's Wall, constructed in 122 held a garrison of 10,000 soldiers, while the Antonine Wall, constructed between 142 and 144, was abandoned by 164 and briefly reoccupied in 208, under the reign of Septimius Severus.
+Hadrian's Wall, constructed in 122 held a garrison of 50,000 soldiers, while the Antonine Wall, constructed between 142 and 144, was abandoned by 164 and briefly reoccupied in 208, under the reign of Septimius Severus.